Hagnap/iphone-calculator-recreation/README.md

 ## Known Issues
-* It can only process one operation at time.
-This is due to the parsing of the user-input.
-I am still working on potential fixes for this.
-  * ex: `3+3+3` will result in 6 instead of 9

 * Has issues when the second number used is a negative number
   * ex: 1 - -1 will result in 0 instead of 2